Cray-HPE/docs-csm/install/common-pre-install/pre-installation-cpi.md

 ## TBD

-1. Grant necessary privileges by running the following command
+1. Grant necessary privileges by running the following command:

    ```
    sed -i 's/podman run/podman run --privileged/g' /usr/share/doc/csm/install/scripts/csm_services/steps/1.initialize_bootstrap_registry.yaml
    ```

 1. Check if there are any processes attached to port 5000 by running the following command:

    ```
    netstat -tlnp | grep 5000
    ```

    If there is a process attached to port 5000, kill it using the kill command.

    ```
    kill -9 <pid>
    ```

-   Restart Nexus
+   Restart the Nexus.

    ```
    systemctl restart nexus.service
    ```